femtopixel/google-lighthouse-puppeteer/README.md

 {
     "main": {
       "port":9222,
-      "verbose":[true, true] //the more you add true, the more the verbosity },
+      "verbose":[true, true]
+    },
     "lighthouse": {
         "params":"",
         "output_directory":"/home/chrome/reports",
         "lighthouse_params":""
     },
-    "_unknown": [  //for puppeteer
+    "_unknown": [
         "--puppeteer-ignoreHTTPSErrors",
         "--puppeteer-slowMo",
         "20"
     ]
 }
 ```

+For puppeteer, all params must be added in the `_unknown` entry and are prefixed with `--puppeteer-`.
+Each value must be in separated entry.

+`verbose` is an array of true, the more `true` the more talkative the application.

+Lighthouse params can be added respecting [their documentation](https://github.com/GoogleChrome/lighthouse/tree/master/docs)

 ### API